dennisedson/hs-gh-actions-tutorial/hubspot_github_actions_tutorial.md

 _should i build from scratch locally as well building on github..._

 ### Building on Github
--Within the repo on github, click on the actions link -Select the node.js workflow
+- Within the repo on github, click on the actions link
+- Select the node.js workflow
--Rename to something meaningful to you eg `hubspot master branch deploy` -update the trigger
+- Rename to something meaningful to you eg `hubspot master branch deploy`
+- update the trigger
    I build a lot of my code in my developer portal and have a development branch for it.
 When I push to the development branch, there is an action that is triggered only by a push to that branch
    An example of what the code looks like
    ```on:
   push:
     branches:
       - development```